hzi-bifo/seq2geno2pheno/README.md

 Seq2Geno2Pheno provides a comprehensive and configurable workflow for inferring reproducible and robust genotype-phenotype associations.
 The software includes the Seq2Geno (desktop-app) and Geno2Pheno (web-server) packages running jointly or independently using user-defined configuration files.
 Seq2Geno computes genomic features from microbial sequence data, from which Geno2Pheno then performs predictive-modeling, evaluates those predictors, and suggests biomarkers.

-###  <a name='workflow'></a>Recommended workflow
+###  <a name='workflow'></a>Recommended utility
-1. Use seq2geno to compute the features
-2. Use the generator of genyml file (seq2geno/submission_tool/create_genyml.py) to list the input data and arguments for Geno2Pheno.
-The generated file can be manually rewriten.
-3. Use the Geno2PhenoClient to validate and compress data into a zip file that Geno2Pheno server recognizes
-4. Submit the zip file to [Geno2Pheno server](http://genopheno.bifo.helmholtz-hzi.de)
+- Include `--to_gp` when using Seq2Geno to compute the features (more details in the sub-repository), which will automatically submit the results to the Geno2Pheno server
+- Use the client tool of Geno2Pheno to validate and pack pre-computed data and then manually submit the packed materials to the [Geno2Pheno server](http://genopheno.bifo.helmholtz-hzi.de)

 ###  <a name='download'></a>Download